TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource.rst

 :aspect:`Description`
-   If both the width and the height are set and one of the numbers is appended by an :ts:`m`, the proportions will be preserved and thus width and height are treated as maximum dimensions for the image.
+   If both the width and the height are set and one of the numbers is appended by an :typoscript:`m`, the proportions will be preserved and thus width and height are treated as maximum dimensions for the image.
 The image will be scaled to fit into the rectangle of the dimensions width and height.

-   If both the width and the height are set and at least one of the numbers is appended by a :ts:`c`, crop-scaling will be enabled.
+   If both the width and the height are set and at least one of the numbers is appended by a :typoscript:`c`, crop-scaling will be enabled.
 This means that the proportions will be preserved and the image will be scaled to fit **around** a rectangle with width/height dimensions.
 Then, a centered portion from **inside** of the image (size defined by width/height) will be cut out.

-   The :ts:`c` can have a percentage value (-100 ... +100) after it, which
+   The :typoscript:`c` can have a percentage value (-100 ... +100) after it, which
    defines how much the cropping will be moved off the center to the border.

-   Notice that you can only use either :ts:`m` *or* :ts:`c` at the same time!
+   Notice that you can only use either :typoscript:`m` *or* :typoscript:`c` at the same time!

 :aspect:`Examples`
    This crops 120x80px from the center of the scaled image::